xpack/xmake-js/doc/files/xmake.json.md

 target/profile/toolchain.

-Each new depth level may contribute additional compiler options to the build, and files located in bottom levels may be compiled with different definitions (options, symbols, includes, etc)
+Each new depth level may contribute additional compiler options to the build, and files located deeper in the hierarchy may be compiled with different definitions (options, symbols, includes, etc).

-## Project or test
+## Project and/or test folders

 To identify a folder as an xmake project, a full `xmake.json` file, which includes the `name` field, is expected in the project root.